Long-term prediction intervals with many covariates: Simulation

 \begin{enumerate} \item[(a)] $e_i=\phi_1 e_{i-1}+\sigma\epsilon_i$, \item[(b)] $e_i=\sigma\sum_{j=0}^\infty(j+1)^{\gamma}\epsilon_{i-j}$, \item[(c)] $e_i=\phi_1e_{i-1}+G(e_{i-1};\delta,T)(\phi_2e_{i-1})+\sigma\epsilon_i$, \end{enumerate}

-with $\epsilon_i$ i.i.d from an $\alpha^*$-stable distribution.
+with $\epsilon_i$ i.i.d. from an $\alpha^*$-stable distribution.
 The heavy-tails index $\alpha^*=1.5$, autocovariance decay parameter $\gamma=-0.8$, speed-of-transition parameter $\delta=0.05$, autoregressive coefficients $\phi_1=0.6$ and $\phi_2=-0.3$, the noise standard deviation $\sigma=54.1$, and threshold $T=0$, were all selected based on the autoregressive models fitted to the electricity prices used later in the empirical part.
 The logistic transition function is given by $G(e_{i-1};\delta,T)=(1+\exp(-\delta(e_{i-1}-T)))^{-1}$.
 These three specifications represent

-\begin{enumerate}[(a)] \item a heavy-tail and short-memory error-process \item a heavy-tail and long-memory error-process and \item a nonlinear error-process know as the logistic smooth transition autoregression (LSTAR) with heavy tailed innovations. \end{enumerate} respectively.
-Eventually, we add a large number of exogenous covariates to the error process, obtaining $y_t= \tran{\bm{x}}_i\bm \beta +e_i, i=1,\ldots,n+m.$ We compute our p.i.'s based on $(y_1,\bm x_1)\ldots,(y_n,\bm x_n)$ and evaluate them on $\bar{y}_{+1:m}=1/m\sum_{i=1}^my_{n+i}$.
-Note that we predict the averages instead of sums, which will be motivated in following empirical part.
+\begin{enumerate}[(a)] \item a heavy-tail and short-memory error-process, \item a heavy-tail and long-memory error-process, and \item a nonlinear error-process know as the logistic smooth transition autoregression (LSTAR) with heavy-tailed innovations. \end{enumerate} respectively.
+Eventually, we add a large number of exogenous covariates to the error process, obtaining $y_i= \tran{\bm{x}}_i\bm \beta +e_i, i=1,\ldots,n+m.$ We compute our PIs based on $(y_1,\bm x_1)\ldots,(y_n,\bm x_n)$ and evaluate them on $\bar{y}_{+1:m}=1/m\sum_{i=1}^my_{n+i}$.
+Note that we predict the averages instead of sums.
+This is motivated by easier comparison of predictive performance across different forecast horizons, and also turns out as more appropriate in the following empirical part.